-There is a limit of twelve (12) hours of new online course pay per faculty member, per year using a rolling twelve (12) month period measured backwards from the approval date by the vice president of academic services. by the state regulatory agency.
+There is a limit of twelve (12) hours of new online course pay per faculty member, per year using a rolling twelve (12) month period measured backwards from the approval date by the vice president of academic services.

 All previously developed online courses will be updated as part of the instructor's regular work assignment.
 Teaching an existing online course for the first time does not constitute development of a new online course.